Crunchy-DL/Crunchy-Downloader/README.md

 # 🛠️ DRM Decryption Guide

-Currently, it is not necessary to include the CDM files as it will use non-DRM URLs if possible.

 ## Decryption Requirements

 - **mp4decrypt** (available at [Bento4.com](http://www.bento4.com/)) - Required for the decryption process.
 This tool should be placed in the `./lib/` directory.